Gab-km/PowerShell_profile/README.md

-PowerShell_profile
+PowerShell profile
 ==================

-A repository for my PowerShell profile
+This is a repository for my PowerShell profile.